Psilocybin and the brain

 Normal role

-The caudate nucleus is part of the striatum and is strongly involved in habitual behaviour, decision-making and loops of recurring thoughts.
-In cooperation with the thalamus and cortex, it forms cortico-striatal-thalamo-cortical (CSTC) loops that maintain both motor and cognitive habits.
+The caudate nucleus is part of the striatum and is strongly involved in habitual behavior, decision-making, and loops of recurring thoughts.
+In collaboration with the thalamus and cortex, it forms cortico-striatal-thalamo-cortical (CSTC) loops that maintain both motor and cognitive habits.

 Receptor density

-Fewer 5-HT₂A receptors are present here than in the cortex, but relevant amounts 5-HT₂C and dopaminergic modulation affected indirectly via serotonergic systems.
+There are fewer 5-HT₂A receptors present here than in the cortex, but there are still relevant quantities 5-HT₂C and dopaminergic modulation which are influenced indirectly via serotonergic systems.

 Effect of psilocin

 Psychedelics "loosen" the CSTC loops.
-This means that fixed patterns - for example, brooding or obsessive thought loops - are temporarily interrupted.
-Functional research with LSD (very similar to psilocin) shows that the feedback dynamics between thalamus, striatum and cortex changes, which is subjectively perceived as space or flexibility in thought and action.
+This means that fixed patterns – such as worrying or obsessive thought patterns – are temporarily interrupted.
+Functional research with LSD (very similar to psilocin) shows that the feedback dynamics between thalamus, striatum and cortex changes, which is subjectively experienced as space or flexibility in thinking and doing.

 Side effects

-This loosening allows new behavioural strategies or insights to penetrate.
-This explains why psychedelics have therapeutic potential in compulsive disorders and addiction: the system that rigidly repeats normal behaviour and thoughts becomes temporarily less dominant, allowing you to explore new paths.
+This relaxation allows new behavioral strategies or insights to emerge.
+This explains why psychedelics have therapeutic potential for obsessive-compulsive disorders and addiction: the system that rigidly repeats normal behavior and thoughts temporarily becomes less dominant, allowing you to explore new paths.

 Hypothalamus